Landlord–tenant law

 Landlord–tenant law is the field of law that deals with the rights and duties of landlords and tenants.

 In common law legal systems such as Irish law, landlord–tenant law includes elements of the common law of real property and contract.
 In modern times, however, it is frequently governed by statute.
+Generally, leases must include a few certain provisions to be valid.

+A residential lease must include the parties, the premises (the address or relevant space), and the term of the lease.
+The lease term can be indefinite but must be stipulated as such in the document.
+Typically, leases will also include the price of rent per month or per term, but this is not legally required.

+A commercial lease must include details about which fixtures are included.
+It also must outline the cost of rent leases (unlike residential leases), which often comes with a contingent percentage of gross sales, revenue, etc.